 The PAC Review Report stated that the impacts to the property known as Tarwyn Park (including Iron Tank) requires re-evaluation by the Heritage Council of NSW (the Heritage Council) and the Minister for Heritage.
 The Heritage Council was subsequently requested by DPE to provide independent comment.
 The Heritage Council responded to DPE in February 2018.
 As a consequence of this advice (and previous comments raised within the PAC Review Report), DPE in May 2018 requested further information from KEPCO in relation to the potential implications of stepping the open cut mine off Tarwyn Park.

 KEPCO submitted a Supplementary Information report to DPE in July 2018.
 The Supplementary Information included a revised mine plan which addressed DPE’s specific requests for review and consideration in finalising its Assessment Report.
-DPE recently released its Assessment Report for the Project, which recommends that the Project is approvable, subject to stringent conditions.
+DPE subsequently released its Assessment Report for the Project, which recommends that the Project is approvable, subject to stringent conditions.
 The Supplementary Information report and DPE’s Assessment Report can be viewed on the DPE website.

 For further details about the Project approvals are available here: